-Let’s talk about foreplay and 21 techniques you can follow to become better in bed.
+Let’s talk about 21 different foreplay tips, ideas, and techniques men can follow to become better in bed.

 So, if your skipping foreplay odds are that she is not enjoying sex as much as you.
 And if you think she is, she’s most likely faking it.